martimy/clab_yang/docs/tutorial.md

 ...
 ```

-For more efficiency, we you can combine all three commands using a configuration file.
+Using `update-value` is useful for small configuration changes.
+As configuration updates gets more elaborate, we will need a more efficient approach.
+For that we can use a configuration file.

-Create a file `payload.json` and add the following JSON object:
+Create a file `instance_config.json` and include the following JSON object:

 ```
 {